CSUChico-CSCI640/CSCI640-Course-Materials/Syllabus.md

 * Required Readings 10% of course grade
 * Paper Presentation 5% of course grade (If these don't happen will be folded into project grade)
 * Group Project 35% of course grade
+* Lecture Participation (+/- 5% of course grade) a large aspect of this course's lectures will be group discussions about the research papers assigned, recommended, etc. related to current or seminal OS research.
+These may be submitted by me or fellow students as such I want to encourage you to participate.
+Failing to participate will result in a detriment to your grade and going above/beyond participation can lead to extra credit on your overall grade.
 * Lecture Attendance can improve/lower your grade (see above)

 ###Project Grading Meetings